thanhta/Dynamic-Risk-Assessment-System/README.md

 * Other files
   * **requirements.txt**: This text file is defined the current versions of all of the dependent python modules used in this project
-  * **config.json**: This json file is used to define the physical and the logical mapping of vruous data folders
+  * **config.json**: This json file is used to define the physical and the logical mapping of various data folders
   * **cronjob.txt** A crontab file that runs the fullprocess.py script one time every 10 min.

 * Data Folders